Co-Director, Book, Music, Lyrics

 Book, Music and Lyrics

-Robert is the Tony, Grammy, and Emmy-winning co-creator of the smash hit musicals Avenue Q and The Book of Mormon.
-With wife Kristen Anderson-Lopez, he co-wrote songs for Winnie the Pooh (Walt Disney Animation Studios, 2011) and Finding Nemo: The Musical (playing at Walt Disney World since 2006).
-They are currently writing the songs for the upcoming Disney animated feature Frozen, starring Idina Menzel and Kristen Bell, and a forthcoming original stage musical called Up Here.
-He shared two Emmy Awards for his music for The Wonder Pets and an Emmy nomination for the Scrubs musical episode.
-His work has been seen on South Park, The Simpsons and Phineas and Ferb.
-Member of the BMI Workshop, Dramatists Guild Council, WGA, AEA; Yale graduate, native New Yorker.
-Thanks Buzzetti, Mom, Dad, Billy, Katie, Annie, and especially Kristen for all the love and support.
+Robert is the Tony®, Grammy®, and Emmy® winning co-creator of the smash hit musicals Avenue Q and THE BOOK OF MORMON.
+With wife Kristen Anderson-Lopez, he wrote the songs for Disney's blockbuster movie Frozen, their hit song "Let It Go" nominated for an Oscar and Golden Globe Award.
+They also wrote songs for Winnie the Pooh (Disney Animation, 2011) and Finding Nemo: The Musical (playing at Walt Disney World since 2006).
+They are currently writing an original stage musical called Up Here, directed by Alex Timbers.
+Bobby shared two Emmy Awards® for his music for The Wonder Pets and an Emmy® nomination for the Scrubs musical episode.
+His work has been seen on South Park, The Simpsons, and Phineas and Ferb.
+Member BMI Workshop, Dramatists Guild Council, WGA, AEA, Yale grad, native NY’er.
+Thanks Buzzetti, Mom, Dad, Billy, Katie, Annie and especially Kristen for all the love and support.

 Book, Music and Lyrics